seishun/node-steam/README.md

 * SteamID of the chat you were invited to
 * name of the chat
 * SteamID of the user who invited you

+## 'relationship'
+* SteamID of the user
+* `EFriendRelationship`

+Some activity in your friend list.
+For example, `EFriendRelationship.PendingInvitee` means you got a friend invite, `EFriendRelationship.None` means you got removed.

 ## 'friendMsg'
 * SteamID of the user